bemonseb/vm-lab-notes/lab-01-create-vm-templates/_index.md

    - Restart the default network for changes to take effect:
      ```bash
      sudo virsh net-destroy default
+     ```

+     ```bash
      sudo virsh net-start default
      ```
-   - After this change, other VMs on the network should be able to ping `template-fedora-server` by hostname.
+   - After this change, other VMs connected to the network should restart (to use the new network instance) and be able to ping `template-fedora-server` by hostname.

 ### Step 02 - Clone `template-fedora-server`